Fix and Optimize Database Performance Degradation

 database management tool

 Online transactions are the new normal.
-From banks, retailers and food industry, Information Systems have adapted with the times to comply with the customer’s demand.
+From banks, retailers, and the food industry, Information Systems have adapted with the times to comply with customer demand.

 What is database slowness?

 Let’s discuss database performance first.
-Database performance is the speed at which your database responds to your request of accessing its stored data.
-To visualize it, a simple SELECT statement, when executed, pulls resources from your database, and returns a tabulated data for display.
-This seems fine in the first thousand records but when you are querying tens of thousands of rows or more, a reduced performance can often be noticed.
+Database performance refers to the speed at which your database responds to a request for accessing its stored data.
+To visualize it, a simple SELECT statement, when executed, pulls resources from your database and returns tabulated data for display.
+This works well for the first thousand records, but when querying tens of thousands of rows or more, reduced performance can often be noticed.

-Database slowness is that stunted performance.
-The main difference between that simple SELECT statement and database slowness is that the latter is a chronic ailment of your databases.
+Database slowness is a symptom of stunted performance.
+The key difference between a simple SELECT statement and database slowness is that the latter represents a chronic ailment of your databases.

 Slowness can be attributed to multiple factors such as:

-Reduced database performance is heavily contributed by your database’s existing structure and as DBAs, it is our primary responsibility to mitigate these effects.
+Reduced database performance is heavily influenced by your database’s existing structure.
+As DBAs, it is our primary responsibility to mitigate these effects.

 How you can Increase Database Speed